sok-og-skriv/sok-og-skriv-web/docs/en/sources-and-referencing/intellectual-property-rights.md

 A breach of the Intellectual Property Rights Act can result in unpleasant consequences.
 Learn correct [referencing](/en/sources-and-referencing/how-to-cite/), and clarify the collaborative relationships between advisor and fellow students to avoid being exploited or accused of [plagiarism](/en/sources-and-referencing/why-cite-sources/).

-Check the website [Clara](http://www.clara.no/english/index.html "(new window)") for information on intellectual property rights and security clearance.
+Check the website [Clara](https://www.clara.no/english/index.html) for information on intellectual property rights and security clearance.
 The web site has been established by the seven public organizations BONO, FONO, GRAMO, Kopinor, LINO, Norwaco and TONO.
 These organizations establish agreements on the use of works on behalf of their members.

 ## Quotation right